ABOUT PEOPLE FOR PALMER PARK

 "To further the preservation, revitalization, and viability of Palmer Park — a Detroit park for the good of all."

 People for Palmer Park ("PFPP") grew out of strong neighborhood concern for the viability of Palmer Park ("the Park"), which was in part inspired by the City's announcement in 2009 that it planned to close the Park.
 Led by enthusiastic tennis players, a grassroots movement of residents and neighbors from all surrounding communities began meeting and organizing.
 Many of those early organizers remain active with PFPP today.

 PFPP was formed as a Michigan non-profit corporation in April 2011, and obtained its federal tax exemption, or charitable status under section 501(c)(3) of the Internal Revenue Code in November 2011.
 The organization has an elected Board of Directors comprised of area residents, approved bylaws, monthly board meetings held since the spring of 2011, and annual public meetings since March 2011.
-From the inception of the Board, there have been City official representatives from either the Recreation Department or General Services Department serving on the Board of Directors.

 Activities and Improvements

 The following is a partial list of activities and improvements undertaken by PFPP since late 2010: